shakfu/py-js/README.md

     make framework-pkg
     ```

-With all three options, a python3 source distribution (matching your own python3 version) is automatically downloaded from [python.org](https://www.python.org) with dependencies, and then compiled into a static or shared version of python3 which is then used to compile the externals.
+With all of the above options, a python3 source distribution (matching your own python3 version) is automatically downloaded from [python.org](https://www.python.org) with dependencies, and then compiled into a static or shared version of python3 which is then used to compile the externals.

 At the end of this process you should find two externals in the `py-js/externals` folder: `py.mxo` and `pyjs.mxo`.

-Although the three options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder and also has a `site-packages` directory for your own code; with option (3), the externals are linked to, and have been compiled against, a relocatable python3 installation in the `support` folder.
+Although the above options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder and also has a `site-packages` directory for your own code; with option (3), the externals are linked to, and have been compiled against, a relocatable python3 installation in the `support` folder.

 Depending on your choice above, the python interpreter in each external is either statically compiled or dynamically linked, and in all three cases we have a self-contained and relocatable structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in Max Packages and Standalones.